 3. There’s fewer visitors – fewer crowds and easier to arrange last minute cheap flights

 What with it being low season, there are fewer tourists, meaning shorter queues and smaller crowds.
 This makes visiting Budapest in Winter also feel more authentic, which is what a lot of travellers aim for when visiting new places.
 Also, since there are fewer people wanting seats on planes flying into and out of the country, it’s much easier to find cheaper fares at the last minute.
-We recommend using Kayak to find great deals on flights.

 4. Skate on Europe’s Largest Outdoor Ice Rink